 Diazepam for muscle spasm

-Why is it important for my child to take this medicine?
+Why is it important for my child to take Diazepam?

 Diazepam will help your child’s muscles to relax.
 This should help to reduce muscle pain.

-• Liquid medicine (2 mg or 5 mg in 5 mL)
+• Liquid medicine: 2 mg in 5 mL

-Give your child two doses each day.
-This is usually one in the morning and one in the evening.
-Ideally these times should be 10–12 hours apart, for example between 7 and 8 am, and between 7 and 8 pm.
+The Diazepam is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 How much should I give?